wintermuted/blog/collections/_posts/2019-07-29-alaska-fishing.md

 - grandfather
 ---

-In July I had an opportunity to go on a fishing trip with my grandfather in Alaska near [Gustavus](https://en.wikipedia.org/wiki/Gustavus%2C_Alaska).
-To travel there I caught a flight from Portland, to [Seattle](https://en.wikipedia.org/wiki/Seattle), to [Juneau](https://en.wikipedia.org/wiki/Juneau,_Alaska), followed by a short charter flight to Gustavus.
+In July I had an opportunity to go on a fishing trip with my grandfather in Alaska near [Gustavus](https://en.wikipedia.org/wiki/Gustavus%2C_Alaska). <!--more--> To travel there I caught a flight from Portland, to [Seattle](https://en.wikipedia.org/wiki/Seattle), to [Juneau](https://en.wikipedia.org/wiki/Juneau,_Alaska), followed by a short charter flight to Gustavus.
 My grandfather enjoys making a trip up to Alaska once every year or so, primarily to catch fish to bring home to eat later.
 We spent a few days our on a charter boat alongside a family from Wyoming and caught our fair share of [Halibut](https://en.wikipedia.org/wiki/Halibut).

 {% picture thumbnail /assets/img/posts/2019/july/alaska-seafishing/juneau.jpeg --a data-lightbox="lightbox1" %}
 {% picture thumbnail /assets/img/posts/2019/july/alaska-seafishing/americaisland.jpeg --a data-lightbox="lightbox1" %}